rlugojr/RepData_PeerAssessment1/PA1_template.md

 ## [1] "Interval # 835 has the max average steps per day of 206.169811320755"
 ```

-plot vline at interval with max steps
+Plot a red vertical line, red point on the value and label both to identify the interval with max steps on the timeseries visualization.

 ```r